CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

         + *cosmo_meeg_chan_neighborhood*: MEEG searchlight over sensors.
         + *cosmo_meeg_source_neighborhood*: MEEG searchlight over source space.

-The general :ref:`cosmo_neighborhood` functions can *cross* different neighborhoods, which provides functionality for:
+The :ref:`cosmo_cross_neighborhood` can *cross* different neighborhoods, which provides functionality for:

     - fMRI time-space searchlight, if multiple time points are associated with each trial condition; achieved by crossing a spherical or surficial neighborhood with an interval neighborhood (for the time dimension).
     - MEEG time-space searchlight; achieved by crossing a an interval neighborhood (for the time dimension) with a channel or source MEEG neighorhood.